 - Changing out the clothes for the new season (and purging through the old ones)

 - If you didn’t do it already, where do batteries need to be changed (clocks, smoke detectors, carbon monoxide detectors, battery-backup items for your computer, etc.)

 - Changing light bulbs to more efficient ones

-- Do a walk around your property and give the structure and your grounds a good look.
+- Walk around your property and give the structure and your grounds a good look.
 Any projects you need to take on?
 Painting?
 Repair work?
 Power washing?
-Clearing out brush?
-Not only should you identify the work that needs to be done, but figure out what YOU can do, and what really needs a professional, either because of skill level or your available time.
-If you need to bring in someone, get started on scheduling that person soon!
+Clearing out brush/growth?
+Not only should you identify the work that needs to be done, but figure out what YOU can do, and what really needs a professional, either because of skill level or available time.
+If you need to bring in a pro, get started on scheduling that now!